okeshawarz/prospectus/keshawarz_prospectus.md

 densely-built urban sectors.

-The few empirical papers that have been done on the topic of land rents have found mixed results. @freemark2019 finds no evidence that supply-side policies (in particular, zoning for greater density in Chicago) do not necessarily result in the reduction of rents or the expansion of the housing stock (let alone the expansion of the supply of *affordable* housing).
+The few empirical papers that have been done on the topic of land rents have found mixed results. @freemark2019 finds that supply-side policies (in particular, zoning for greater density in Chicago) do not necessarily result in the reduction of rents or the expansion of the housing stock (let alone the expansion of the supply of *affordable* housing).